Mature age high school students

 - The principal must approve the enrolment.

 If you haven't been enrolled and attending a school in the last 6 months, you can still apply.
-However, you must have a current working with children check.
-Read more about working with children's checks in the adult education enrolment policy.
+However, you must meet the suitability requirements in the adult education enrolment policy.

 Adults who are 21 or older